 - Anti-Bribery and Corruption

 A copy of the Firm’s Modern Slavery and Human Trafficking Policy will be provided to all employees and partners to ensure a good understanding of the risks posed by modern slavery and human trafficking.
 WFW operates a Whistleblowing Policy.

-Further information on our commitment to being a responsible business can be found on our CSR page.
+Further information on our commitment to being a responsible business can be found on our Sustainability Hub.